Ryan-Craven-QA/SplonkoReports/Readme.md

 4. Starting the application (in terminal - type)
 * flask run

+** When the application starts **
+* There should be a few APIs already loaded into the DB
+* Login preloaded with:
+  * Username: splonko
+  * password: cat

 <h3> The idea behind Splonko Reports is to provide an open source opportunity to show: </h3>

 1. Status of APIs that run of a schedule (WIP) -- Main goal